A more accurate rational non-commutative algorithm for multiplying 4x4 matrices using 48 multiplications: A new variant for the by matrix multiplication with error bound exponent

 Note that this new algorithm presented in~\Cref{ssec:newalgo}, was selected by considering a weaker yet smoother expression of~\(\gamma_{2,2}\):

 \begin{remark} The~\FMMA{4}{4}{4}{48} algorithm of~\cite{Dumas:2025aa} reaches~\({\gamma_2 =\left({1+\sqrt{2}}\right)\left(48+16\sqrt{6}\right)}\).
-The variant presented here in~\cref{sec:TheAlgorithm}, has a reduced growth factor of~\({\gamma_2=\left({1+\sqrt{2}}\right)64}\). \end{remark} This last algorithm presents the best known accuracy order of approximation for a sub-cubic algorithm, as shown in~\cref{tab:gfcomp}.
+The variant presented here in~\cref{sec:TheAlgorithm}, has the minimal growth factor on this De~Groot orbit:~\({\gamma_2=\left({1+\sqrt{2}}\right)64}\). \end{remark} This last algorithm presents the best known accuracy order of approximation for a sub-cubic algorithm, as shown in~\cref{tab:gfcomp}.
 We thus now turn to see how this theoretical improvement of the growth factor actually impacts practical computations.
 For this we first provide an associated straight-line program in the next section.